City Opportunities Posted to BC Bid

 In order to obtain needed supplies and services efficiently and economically, the City of Prince Rupert follows clearly defined purchasing procedures and tender receiving policies.
-See below for Active Tenders as well as more information on our Purchasing and Tender Receiving Policies.
+See below for more information on our Purchasing and Tender Receiving Policies.

 The City of Prince Rupert Purchasing Procedures is intended for use in the City’s purchase of all goods and services.
 Established policies and procedures enable the City to obtain needed supplies and services efficiently and economically.